exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 - `feat~general-script-options-parsing~1`
 - `feat~java-specific-script-options~1`

-### Java %scriptclass Option Handling
-`req~java-scriptclass-option-handling~1`

-The parser must correctly identify the first `%scriptclass` option and remove any additional occurrences of this option within the script code.
+### Escape Sequence Script Options Parsing
+`req~escape-sequence-script-options-parsing~1`

+The following rules for escape sequences at any place within a script optionValue are to be applied:
+- '\n' => <line feed> character
+- '\r' => <carriage return> character
+- '\;' => ';' character

 Needs: dsn

+Tags: V2

 Covers:
+- `feat~general-script-options-parsing~1`

+### Java %scriptclass Option Handling V1
+`req~java-scriptclass-option-handling-v1~1`

+The Java parser handler must correctly identify the first `%scriptclass` option and remove only this single instance from the script code.
+Any further occurrences of `%scriptclass` option shall stay in the source script code.

+Needs: dsn

+Tags: V1

+Covers:
 - `feat~java-specific-script-options~1`

-### Java %jar Option Handling
+### Java %scriptclass Option Handling V2
-`req~java-jar-option-handling~1`

-The parser must find multiple %jar options, handle duplicates properly, and ensure the values match the Java CLASSPATH environment variable syntax.
+`req~java-scriptclass-option-handling-v2~1`

+The Java parser handler must correctly identify the first `%scriptclass` option and remove any additional occurrences of this option within the script code.

 Needs: dsn

+Tags: V2

 Covers:
 - `feat~java-specific-script-options~1`

+### Java %jar Option Handling V1
+`req~java-jar-option-handling-v1~1`

+The Java parser handler must find multiple %jar options.
+The values are to be interpreted as the Java CLASSPATH: `<file1>:<file2>:...:<filen>`.
+The Java parser handler shall split the entries by the colon character.
+The Java parser handler shall identify duplicated files and order the result of all `%jar` options alphabetically.

+Needs: dsn

+Tags: V1

+Covers:
+- `feat~java-specific-script-options~1`

+### Java %jar Option Handling V2
+`req~java-jar-option-handling-v2~1`

+The Java parser handler must find multiple %jar options.
+The values are to be interpreted as the Java CLASSPATH: `<file1>:<file2>:...:<filen>`.
+The Java parser handler shall split the entries by the colon character.
+The Java parser handler must keep duplicates.
+The order of the entries must not change.

+Needs: dsn

+Tags: V2

+Covers:
+- `feat~java-specific-script-options~1`

+### Java %jar Option Trailing White Space Handling
+`req~java-jar-option-trailing-white-space-handling~1`

+The Java parser handler must remove trailing white spaces for `%jar` option values if they are part of the escape sequence '\ '.
+Escape sequences at the end of a found `%jar` option of the form `\ ` must be replaced with ' '.
+This approach provides backwards compatibility for most existing UDF's from customers.

+Needs: dsn

+Tags: V2

+Covers:
+- `feat~java-specific-script-options~1`

+Depends:
+- `req~white-spaces-script-options-parsing-v2~1`
 ### Java %jvmoption Handling
 `req~java-jvmoption-handling~1`

-The parser must find multiple %jvmoption options, allowing duplicates and maintaining order.
+The Java parser handler must find multiple %jvmoption options, allowing duplicates and maintaining order.

 Needs: dsn